tlozoot/experigen/README.md

 ## Setup

+* Copy the "web" folder to your server.
+Inside the "web" folder:

 * Put your materials in the "resources" folder
   - Make a tab-delimited file called items.txt, where each line specifies one item (stimuli or filler).
 You will probably make this file in a